Obstetrician Gynecologist

 Are most C-sections planned ahead of time, or are they usually a last-minute decision after unsuccessful attempts at natural delivery?

-Asked by not a doc about 12 years ago
+Asked by not a doc over 12 years ago

 Approximately half of c-sections are scheduled, mainly for indictions such as a previous cesarean section or breech presentation.
 The other half consist of unscheduled cesarean sections, for protracted labor, fetal intolerance to labor (fetal distress) or other unpredictable circumstances.
 So much about labor and delivery is unpredictable, and therefore the mode of delivery is often decided upon after a trial of labor that can last for minutes to hours to days.
 Because there is often an emergent nature to cesarean sections, I am very thankful for the advances in modern medicine that allow us to perform these lifesaving procedures immediately and safely.